keenanromain/fractals/README.md

 <img width="453" alt="screen shot 2017-08-09 at 5 16 08 pm" src="https://user-images.githubusercontent.com/13093517/29237034-8b121336-7eca-11e7-9226-fa7116cc1e33.png">

 After memory is allocated and set for the t_color struct pointer, it is passed through 10 coloring functions.
 Each coloring functions holds an integer array of 24 hard-coded hex values that are based on pleasing color palettes found online.
-This integer array is then transfered into the rgb member at an indexed position (9 in the example below) of the t_color struct pointer.
+This integer array of hex values is then transfered into the rgb member at an indexed position (9 in the example below) of the t_color struct pointer.
 The format of the function below is replicated for all 10 coloring functions.

 <img width="474" alt="screen shot 2017-08-09 at 5 16 23 pm" src="https://user-images.githubusercontent.com/13093517/29237091-a55233ce-7ecb-11e7-8685-78f29478822b.png">